latchbio/latch/docs/source/basics/caching.md

     return foo
 ```

-You can also pass an optional `cach_version` keyword argument to version your
+You can also pass the optional `cache_version` keyword argument to version your
-cache with greater control.
+cache giving you greater control.
 Tasks caches with explicit versions will get
 invalidated if and only if the version changes.
-This is ideal if one wishes to
+This is ideal if you wish to
 preserve the cache despite the function body changing or to manually invalidate
 the cache despite the function body remaining the same.